-- If you do not understand how a specific control functions, or have not yet thoroughly read the Features and Controls section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the FEATURES AND CONTROLS section do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls.

-Note: To prime a dry fuel system, turn key switch to ON position for one minute.
-Allow fuel pump to cycle and prime system.
-Turn key switch OFF.
+Note: To prime a dry fuel system, turn the key switch the RUN position for one minute.
+Allow fuel pump to cycle and prime the system.
+Turn the ignition switch to OFF.

 - While standing on the operator's platform, engage the parking brake, make sure that the PTO switch is disengaged, and that the ground speed control levers are in the NEUTRAL position. - 2.
 Position the throttle control midway between SLOW and FAST positions. - 3.
 Insert the key into the ignition switch and turn it to the START position.
 Release the switch as soon as the engine starts.
-If the starter does not turn the engine over, shut off the key switch immediately, and consult the engine operator's manual.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - 4.
+If the starter does not turn the engine over, shut off the key switch immediately, and consult the engine operator's manual. - Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - 4.
 After warming the engine always operate the unit at FULL throttle when mowing.

 In the event of an emergency the engine can be stopped by simply turning the ignition switch to STOP.
 Use this method only in emergency situations.
-For normal engine shut down follow the procedure given in Stopping the Unit.
+For normal engine shut down follow the procedure given in Stopping the Zero-Turn Riding Mower.